 3 In this plan,

 “Act” means the Crop and Livestock Insurance Act;

 “average insurable yield” means the average insurable yield of an insurable vegetable crop determined in accordance with subsection 9A(3);

 “final acreage declaration” means a signed declaration of cropping intentions submitted to the Commission by an insured person pursuant to Section 14;

 “insurable crop” means any crop of vegetables that has been planted by an insured person in a crop year;

 “terms and conditions of the Contract of Insurance” means the terms and conditions set out in the Contract of Insurance in Form 1 to the General Field Crop Insurance Plans Regulations made under the Act;

 “total guaranteed production” means the guaranteed production as determined pursuant to Section 9;

-“vegetables” means all cultivars of broccoli, Brussels sprouts, cauliflower, cabbage, fresh carrots, lettuce, onions, parsnips, processing carrots, rutabagas, and winter squash produced in Nova Scotia, that are recommended by the Department of Agriculture.
+“vegetables” means all cultivars of broccoli, Brussels sprouts, cauliflower, cabbage, fresh carrots, lettuce, onions, parsnips, processing carrots, rutabagas, and winter squash produced in Nova Scotia, that are recommended by the Department of Agriculture and Marketing.

 Section 3 amended: O.I.C.
 2012-6, N.S.
 Reg.
 19/2012.